ThatLionLady/loop-progress/README.md

 # Usage

-The `loop-progress.sh` script should be called twice within the your script.
+The `loop-progress` script should be called twice within the your script.
 (*See [Detailed Description](#detailed-description) for the explanation why.*)
 1. outside the for loop calling your list
 2. inside the for loop calling x